luizbizzio/siteguard/README.md

 # ⚠ Adjusting Sensitivity for Developer Tools Detection ⚠

-The provided code is a technique to detect if the **developer tools** are open in the browser.
-It works by monitoring script execution and calculating performance time with `performance.now()`.
-When the execution time exceeds a set threshold, the script is triggered, and it can be inferred that the developer tools are open.
+The code provided helps detect when the **developer tools** are open in the browser.
+It does this by tracking script performance using `performance.now()`.
+If the script takes longer than a certain amount of time to execute, it assumes that the developer tools are open and triggers an action.

-The key here is to **adjust the sensitivity** of the detection to balance between **detection accuracy** and **compatibility across devices**.
-Adjustments need to be made based on the expected performance of the user's devices and the type of page being accessed.
+The key to making this system work well is to **adjust the sensitivity** of the detection.
+You want to find a balance between **accuracy** in detecting the developer tools and **compatibility** with different devices.
+This adjustment depends on the **performance** of the user's device and the **type of web page** being viewed.

 ---

 ## How Does the Detection Work? 🤔

-The detection relies on the **milliseconds** (`ms`) value compared to the script's execution time.
-This value defines the **sensitivity threshold** of the detector:
+The detection is based on the **milliseconds** (`ms`) it takes to execute a script.
+The difference between the script’s expected execution time and the actual time defines the **sensitivity threshold**:

-- **Smaller values**: Increase sensitivity, making the script trigger faster in detecting developer tools.
-However, this may lead to **false positives** on slower devices.
+- **Smaller values**: These make the system more sensitive, so it detects developer tools faster.
+However, it could trigger **false positives** on slower devices.
-- **Larger values**: Decrease sensitivity, increasing **compatibility** with slower devices, but may reduce **effectiveness** of detection on faster devices.
+- **Larger values**: These reduce sensitivity, improving **compatibility** with slower devices but may not detect developer tools as quickly on faster devices.

 ### Recommended Sensitivity ⚖️